 Sewing essential #4: garment labels.
-Without fail, I always get asked about labels, and any seamstress worth her salt should include them in every garment.
-If you’re interested in having custom labels printed and care labels, there’s lots of info in my post from last fall.
+I always get asked about my labels, and any seamstress worth her salt should include them in every garment.
+If you’re interested in having custom labels printed and making your own care labels, there’s lots of info in my post from last fall.
 McCall Company labels can be found on their website.

 Sewing room essential #5: a good quality iron.
 You want a dependable iron that will last a long time.
 My Rowenta has been chugging along for years, and I don’t know what I would do without it.
-I love it.
-I use it dry, and keep a spray bottle at the ironing station, which is my preferred method of pressing.
+I use it dry, and I keep a spray bottle at the ironing station, which is my preferred method of pressing.
 Works like a charm.
-I also have a Rowenta steamer, which is another good tool to have.
+I also have a Conair steamer, which is another good tool to have.